-The Pool was administered by Benefits Management, LLC (BML) during 2021 and 2020.
+The Pool was administered by Value Health Benefits Administrators (VHBA) during 2022 and 2021.

-Basis of Presentation

-The Pool follows GASB Statement No. 62, Codification of Accounting and Financial Reporting Contained in Pre-November 30, 1989 and AICPA Pronouncements, which incorporates into the GASB's authoritative literature certain accounting and financial reporting guidance that is included in pronouncements issued on or before November 30, 1989, which does not conflict with or contradict GASB Pronouncements.
+Basis of presentation - The Pool follows GASB Statement No. 62, Codification of Accounting and Financial Reporting Contained in Pre-November 30, 1989 and AICPA Pronouncements, which incorporates into the GASB's authoritative literature certain accounting and financial reporting guidance that is included in pronouncements issued on or before November 30, 1989, which does not conflict with or contradict GASB Pronouncements.

-The Pool follows GASB Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, which requires amounts that are reported as deferred outflows of resources in the statement of net position in a separate section following assets.
+The Pool follows GASB Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, which requires amounts that are reported as deferred outflows of resources in the statements of net position in a separate section following assets.
 Similarly, amounts that are required to be reported as deferred inflows of resources have been reported in a separate section following liabilities.
-There were no deferred outflows or inflows of resources as of December 31, 2021 and 2020.
+There were no deferred outflows or inflows of resources as of December 31, 2022 and 2021.